 An exciting mix of cowboys and big, bold cities, Texas is home to a range of family-friendly attractions and places that cater to a variety of travelers.
-With outdoor adventures in over 90 state parks, Wild West action at guest ranches and various animal parks, amusement centers and kid-friendly museums, visitors will find ample opportunities to explore the diverse history and heritage of the Lone Star State.
-Whether you and your family are history buffs, outdoor adventurers or amusement park thrill-seekers, read on to discover the best vacations to take with kids in Texas.
+With outdoor adventures in its scenic state parks, Wild West action at guest ranches, and various animal parks, amusement centers, and kid-friendly museums, visitors will find ample opportunities to explore the diverse history and heritage of the Lone Star State.
+Whether you and your family are history buffs, outdoor adventurers, or amusement park thrill-seekers, read on to discover the best vacations to take with kids in Texas.

-The top visited city in Texas, Dallas offers a plethora of family-friendly activities that the entire family can get excited about.
-With attractions like Six Flags, Hurrican Harbor and an array of sports venues, families will certainly not go bored here.
+The top visited city in Texas, Dallas offers a plethora of family-friendly and budget-friendly activities that the entire family can get excited about.
+With attractions like Six Flags, Hurricane Harbor just a short drive away, and an array of sports venues, families will certainly not go bored here.
 Spend time with animals at the Dallas Zoo, a tunnel filled with sharks at the Dallas World Aquarium or explore the touch tanks exhibits at The Children’s Aquarium at Fair Park.
 Fair Park is also home to the Museum of the American Railroad, or kids can ride the swan-shaped boats on Leonhardt Lagoon.
-Learn about the area’s history at the Dallas Heritage Village, catch a thrilling game of the Dallas Cowboys or catch a live performance in the 68-acre Arts District.
+Learn about the area’s history at the Dallas Heritage Village, catch a thrilling game of the Dallas Cowboys, or catch a live performance in the 68-acre Arts District.